 unidentified

-We're going to create things that represent the human spirit!
+We're going to create things that represent the human spirit.

-Like, you take that in 2020, he's on the radio, he's like, business is all that matters!
+Like, you take that in, like, now in 2020, he's on the radio.

-So this is just about a 2007 release from the National Infrastructure Advisory Council under George W. Bush, which didn't include gun dealers as essential businesses that should be kept open in emergency situations.
+So, this is just about a 2007 release from the National Infrastructure Advisory Council under George W. Bush, which didn't include gun dealers as essential businesses that should be kept open in emergency situations.

 I guess it must suck if you're a gun weirdo for gun stores to possibly not be open, but I don't think that counts as the Second Amendment being shut down.